Vyral/base-template/_posts/2019-01-21-everyday-encinitas-ablantis-dental.md

 “Brush your teeth,” she says.
 “It’s better than anything else that I can do.”

 Near the end of the video, you can see testimonials from both patients and employees of Ablantis Dental.
-If you’d like to know more about Ablantis Dental or you want to schedule an appointment with them, call (760) 334-0128 or&nbsp;[visit their website](https://ablantisdental.com/){: target="_blank"}.
+If you’d like to know more about Ablantis Dental or you want to schedule an appointment with them, **call (760) 334-0128 or&nbsp;[visit their website](https://ablantisdental.com/){: target="_blank"}**.

 If you own a local business or head a community organization and you’d like to appear on a future episode of this new series, don’t hesitate to reach out to me.
 I’d love to talk to you.